quentin72000/BotStatusChecker/README.md

 # BotStatusChecker
 A French Discord Bot who check user status

-# ⚠ Warning: Does not work at this time !
+# ⚠ Warning: Work but may contains some bugs.

+# You need to enable all intents in the developer page of your bot.